ambiata/helm-charts/charts/postgres-db-sync/README.md

 - `createTargetTableConfigMap`: should point to a Configmap that contains a file named `create_target.sql` with the SQL code to create the target table on the target database.

-- `PrometheusPushGatewayURL`: URL of a Prometheus Push Gateway Server to send the metrics of the job.
+- `prometheusPushGatewayURL`: URL of a Prometheus Push Gateway Server to send the metrics of the job.